pyrv/pycontract/README.md

 ## Installation

-- Python 3.10: The API uses Python 3.10's pattern matching.
-You will therefore need to install Python 3.10.
-Python 3.10 is experimental, but will eventually become the public release (expected release: October 2021).
+- Python 3.10 or later: PyContract uses [pattern matching](https://peps.python.org/pep-0636/) that was introduced in Python 3.10.
+You will therefore need to install Python 3.10 or later.
+- do a `git clone https://github.com/pyrv/pycontract.git` in a directory `DIR`of choice.
+This will create a directory `pycontract` in `DIR`.
 - Set your PYTHONPATH variable to point to pycontract as e.g.:
 ```
-export PYTHONPATH=$PYTHONPATH:/a/long/path/pycontract
+export PYTHONPATH=$PYTHONPATH:$DIR/pycontract
 ```

 - Some Python packages may need to be installed on your machine, e.g.: `pyfiglet` and `xlrd`.
 This can for example be done as follows: